-- To what extent is Aaron shown in the film to be more admirable than either Tamora or Titus? - Discuss the role of Aaron in the film.
+- ♣ To what extent is Aaron shown in the film to be more admirable than either Tamora or Titus? ♣ Discuss the role of Aaron in the film.
 Is there more to Aaron than pure villainy?
+What do we learn of Aaron's motivations the film Titus?
+Is he an actual human character or mark to be a pactual human character or mark to be more admirable than either Tamora or Titus? than pure villainy?
 What do we learn of Aaron's motivations in the film Titus?
 Is he an actual human character or more a representation of evil in a morality play?